-In this Framework, the tester can create test scripts module-wise by breaking down the application into smaller modules per the client’s requirements and creating test scripts individually.
+This framework allows the tester to break down the application into smaller modules to create test scripts module-wise as per client’s requirements and creating test scripts individually.

-The modular-driven framework ensures script division, leading to easier maintenance and scalability.
+The great benefit of this framework is the script division, that make it’s scalability and maintenance easy.
 You can write independent test scripts.

-The modular-driven framework requires additional time to analyze the test cases and identify reusable flows.
+The downside of the modular driven framework is that you have to invest more time to analyze the test cases and identify reusable flows.

 3. Behavior-Driven Development Framework

-To work with this framework, sufficient technical skills and prior experience in Test-driven development are required.
+To work efficiently with this framework, sufficient technical skills and prior experience in Test-driven development are required.

 4. Data-driven Testing Framework

-Generally, Test Data is read from external files like Excel Files, Text Files, CSV Files, ODBC Sources, and DAO Objects, and they are loaded into the variables inside the Test Script.
-The data-driven framework allows us to create test automation scripts by passing different test data sets.
+Generally external files like Excel Files, Text Files, CSV Files, ODBC Sources and DAO Objects, needed to read Test Data and they were loaded into the variables inside the Test Script.
+But with the data-driven framework now it’s possible to create test automation scripts by passing different test data sets.

 5. The Keyword-Driven Testing Framework

-The keyword-Driven Testing framework is also known as table-driven testing.
-This framework is suitable only for small projects or applications.
-The automation test scripts performed are based on the keywords specified in the excel sheet of the project.
+The keyword-Driven Testing framework is also referred to as table-driven testing.
+This framework is best only for small projects or applications.
+And to perform the automation test scripts it relays on the keywords specified in the excel sheet of the project.

 You can use a single keyword across multiple test scripts, making the code reusable.